honeinc/skoll/SPEC.md

 ### Plugin::teardown

 This is a method that is called when there is an intent by the user to close the plugin or the entire `FileUploader`.
+The intent of this method is to give the plugin a good time to remove any event bindings and cleanup any data cache that is session based.

+# UploadEvent Spec v1

+Upload Event is an Object that is passed to the uploader function that can be a custom function so a spec is needed to clearify what this object contains to be able to optimizate uploader funtions.

+## Key Properties

+### Upload::url

+This is a url that points towards a url where the asset exsist.
+This will usually be an external asset which is not an image and something that should be embedded.

+### Upload::files

+This is an Array of Object that contain some meta data about the file similiar to the File Objects given back with an file input change event.
+Except that there is one distinct field that is blob if blob data is supported by the browser.

+* Notes * So this spec was going to be longer to include hooks to tie into the `FileUploader` to diplay so effing awesome animations for loading the images but it was decided that this module should not be required to do that.